Do Leaf Blowers Damage Plants And What Are The Risks?

 Gas Leaf Blowers

-Proper slitting is important to protect plants and survive in dry conditions.
+Proper slitting is important to protect plants and help them survive in dry conditions.

-The gas leaf blowers are a big problem for plants, by producing a lot of vacuum to them it can stress the plant cells from inside.
-These high-speed airflow does not only start the drying process but also created a distance for stomata which are responsible for transpiration.
+The gas leaf blowers are a big problem for plants because, by producing a lot of vacuum, they can stress the plant cells from inside.
+This high-speed airflow does not only start the drying process but also creates a distance for stomata, which are responsible for transpiration.

-An alternative is handheld/cordless blower or with battery packs that offers much less pull on foliage and branch, also reducing the pressure on leaves by using reverse-airflow system.
+An alternative is a handheld/cordless blower or battery pack that offers much less pull on foliage and branches, while also reducing the pressure on leaves by using a reverse-airflow system.

 Alternatives to Leaf Blowing